8char/AtlasFramework/README.md

-# Atlas Library
+# Atlas Framework

-Atlas Library is a framework developed specifically for Garry's Mod, with the goal of making mundane tasks easier and more interconnected.
-This means that you can use the library to quickly and easily perform common tasks in your Garry's Mod projects, without having to write everything from scratch.
+Atlas Framework is a framework developed specifically for Garry's Mod, with the goal of making mundane tasks easier and more interconnected.
+This means that you can use the framework to quickly and easily perform common tasks in your Garry's Mod projects, without having to write everything from scratch.

-But that's not all - the library is open-source, so if you want to improve it or add new features, you can simply fork the repository and make a pull request.
-This way, the entire community can benefit from your contributions, and the library will continue to grow and evolve.
+But that's not all - the framework is open-source, so if you want to improve it or add new features, you can simply fork the repository and make a pull request.
+This way, the entire community can benefit from your contributions, and the framework will continue to grow and evolve.

-So whether you're looking to make your own Garry's Mod projects more efficient, or you want to contribute to the library itself, Atlas Library is the perfect tool for you.
+So whether you're looking to make your own Garry's Mod projects more efficient, or you want to contribute to the framework itself, Atlas Framework is the perfect tool for you.

 ## Features